-During 2013-2014 the Employer and Fund's prescribed proportions of benefit payments for members of the Pension Scheme were 81 and 19 percent respectively.
-The Government contribution for future service liabilities was 20.5 percent of member salaries.
+During 2014-2015 the Employer and Fund's prescribed proportions of benefit payments for members of the Pension Scheme were 81 and 19 percent respectively in line with the recommendations made in the Actuarial Report as at 30 June 2011.
+The Government contribution for future service liabilities during 2014-2015 was 20.5 percent of member salaries in line with the recommendation in the above mentioned report.